-Ruth Bader Ginsburg served as an Associate Justice on the United States Supreme Court, a position she has held since her appointment by President Bill Clinton in 1993.
-She is the second female justice to hold the post and is known for her somewhat liberal leanings and advocacy of women’s rights.
+Ruth Bader Ginsburg was as an Associate Justice on the United States Supreme Court, a position she held since her appointment by President Bill Clinton in 1993 until her death on September 18, 2020.
+She was the second female justice to hold the post and is known for her somewhat liberal leanings and advocacy of women’s rights.

 Ruth Ginsburg was born on March 15, 1933 in Brooklyn, New York.
 She received her bachelor degree in